What Is the Difference Between Mental Health and Emotional Health

 Difference Between Mental Health and Emotional Health

-Both play a vital role in how we think, feel, and act.
-Mental health relates to how we process information and make decisions, while emotional health is about how we manage and express our feelings.
+Both are very important in how we think, feel, and act.
+Mental health is about how we think and make choices, while emotional health is about how we deal with and show our feelings.

 What Is Mental Health?